Smarter home FAQs

 Troubleshooting

-Why is my WiFi not supported by the Notion Android app?
+Why is my Wi-Fi not supported by the Android app?

-According to Notion, if your wireless router is an older model, it may be set up to run on an old and outdated security setting known as WEP.
-If your router is set up for WEP security, simply go into your router’s settings and find the drop-down list of security options.
+If your wireless router is an older model, it may be set up to run on an old and outdated security setting known as WEP.
+If your router is set up for WEP security, go into your router’s settings and find the drop-down list of security options.
 Choose WPA2 and save your settings.
 WPA will work, however, WPA2 is more secure.

-If you have an older router that doesn’t allow for WPA2 security, you may need to upgrade to a unit that does support WPA2 to use your Notion system.
+If you have an older router that doesn’t allow for WPA2 security, you may need to upgrade to a unit that does support WPA2 to use your smart home monitoring system.

-• Most modern routers have a dual-band setting that broadcasts both a 2.4 GHz and a 5.0 GHz band, and the Notion bridge is only compatible with the 2.4 GHz band
+- Most modern routers have a dual-band setting that broadcasts both a 2.4 GHz and a 5.0 GHz band, and the bridge is only compatible with the 2.4 GHz band

 For Android phones:

-1. From the ‘Notification Panel’ press and hold the WiFi icon until you enter WiFi settings screen
+- From the ‘notification panel’ press and hold the Wi-Fi icon until you enter Wi-Fi settings screen

-2. Click the ‘Network Properties’ tab (the gear icon or menu icon)
+- Click the ‘network properties’ tab (the gear icon or menu icon)

-There is no information on iOS regarding the network band, so we recommend you check your network through a computer.
+For iOS phones: We recommend you check your network through a computer.
 You can also obtain the information via your router settings following the instructions in the next section.

 For Windows computers:

-2. Open your networks panel from your taskbar (click the WiFi icon in the bottom right)
+- Open your networks panel from your taskbar (click the Wi-Fi icon in the bottom right)

-3. Click on ‘Properties’ of your WiFi network
+- Click on ‘properties’ of your Wi-Fi network

-4. In the new window that opens, scroll all the way down to ‘Properties’
+- In the new window that opens, navigate to ‘properties’

 For Apple computers:

-1. Click on the WiFi icon in the top nav bar while holding down the ‘Option/Alt’ key
+- Select the Wi-Fi icon in the top navigation bar while holding down the ‘option/alt’ key

-2. You will see detailed information in grey about your WiFi.
-In the middle it will show which channel your WiFi is using
+- You will see detailed information in grey about your Wi-Fi.
+In the middle it will show which channel your Wi-Fi is using

 First, find your router’s IP address:

-• On a Mac, go to ‘System Settings > WiFi’, click ‘Details’ on your connection, and find the address next to ‘Router’
+- On a Mac, go to ‘system settings > Wi-Fi’, select ‘details’ on your connection, and find the address next to ‘router’

 Next, enter the router’s IP address into your preferred web browser (Google Chrome, Microsoft Edge, Safari, etc) and log in with the router admin username and password.